Balham station: National Rail

 During the peak hours, the station is served by an additional half-hourly service between London Victoria and via Norbury.

 On Saturday evenings (after approximately 18:45) and on Sundays, there is no service south of Dorking to Horsham.

 London Underground

+London Underground services at Balham are served by the Northern line.

-The typical off-peak London Underground service on the Northern line in trains per hour is:
+The typical off-peak service in trains per hour is: